project-stacker/project-stacker.github.io/docs/reference/stacker_file.md

 Substitutions can also be specified in a yaml file given with the argument `--substitute-file`, with any number of key: value pairs:

+    ONE: 1
+    TWO: 2
     FOO: bar
     BAZ: bat

-In addition to substitutions provided on the command line or a file, the following variables are also available with their values from either command line flags or stacker-config file.
+In addition to substitutions provided on the command line or in a file, the following variables are also available with their values from either command line flags or stacker-config file.

     STACKER_STACKER_DIR config name 'stacker_dir', cli flag '--stacker-dir'- STACKER_ROOTFS_DIR  config name 'rootfs_dir', cli flag '--roots-dir' STACKER_OCI_DIR     config name 'oci_dir', cli flag '--oci-dir'

 The stacker build environment has the following environment variables available for reference:

   * `STACKER_LAYER_NAME`: the name of the layer being built.  `STACKER_LAYER_NAME` will be `my-build` when the `run` section below is executed.